Gas-to-crude converter tackles oil rig flaring ban

 Compression and liquefication of the gas for shipping are options that have yet to be tried, and with existing technology they would be very costly given the need for special tankers and other equipment.

-So flaring has become the favoured approach at many oil projects worldwide with Russia, Iraq and Iran the leaders.
+So flaring has become the favored approach at many oil projects worldwide with Russia, Iraq and Iran the leaders.

 But governments and environmentalists are fighting back.